All Articles

 Inconsistency Across Departments

 Appraisals are very subjective, and the quality can vary from department to department.
 Variation doesn’t just come from the capabilities of managers or employees.
-It can simply arise from different understandings about the value of staff appraisals, the spare time a department has to focus on them, as well as the skill sets in different areas.
-In this respect, a more operational or ‘hands-on’ department such as engineering, might be less capable of conducting appraisals than the human resources (HR) or finance departments.
+It can simply arise from different understandings about the value of staff appraisals, the time a department has to focus on them, as well how the results are used to analyze performance.
+Learn more about the pros and cons of the bell curve method for performance reviews.

 Tips for More Effective Appraisals